klesun-productions/klesun-productions.github.io/entry/public_personal/interviewing/fullstack_questions.md

 ## If has C++ background
 - What is a destructor method
   - Function that is called when instance is destroyed.
 Intended to release the memory which was dynamically allocated by the class instance.
-- What is the difference between declaring a class variable locally and and the new operator?
+- What is the difference between declaring a class variable locally and using the new operator?
   - Declaring locally will store in in stack, new operator will store it in heap and will need deallocation.
 - What is the difference between heap and stack.
   -